geom3trik/tuix-book/src/quick_start/composing_widgets.md

 # Composing Widgets

 So far our counter has only a single button.
-Let's add another button and a label, as well as a `Row` widget to be the parent of all three:
+Let's add another button and a label, as well as a `Row` widget to be the parent of our buttons and label.
+A `Row` widget, as the name suggests, lays out its children in a horizontal row:

 ```rust
 extern crate tuix;